monopole/myrepos/README.md

 myrepos [{path/to/config/file}]
 ```

-By default, the path to the config file is `$HOME/.myrepos.yml`.
+By default, the path to the configuration file is `$HOME/.myrepos.yml`.

 For an example, see [example_myrepos.yml](example_myrepos.yml).

-For a detailed explanation of the fields, see [MyReposConfig](internal/pkg/myreposconfig.go).
+For a detailed explanation of configuration fields, see [config.go](internal/config/config.go).